Kingsbury Plantation, Maine

 Kingsbury Plantation is a plantation in Piscataquis County, Maine, United States.
 The plantation was named for Judge Sanford Kingsbury, a landowner.
 As of the 2020 census, the plantation had a total population of 28.

 History

 The area that now contains the plantation was originally part of the Bingham Purchase and was purchased by Judge Sanford Kingsbury in 1833 for $4,000.
-Judge Kingsbury built two mills on Kingsbury Pond in 1835, and the area grew quickly enough that on March 22, 1836 it was incorporated as the town of Kingsbury.
+Kingsbury built two mills on Kingsbury Pond in 1835, and the area grew quickly enough that on March 22, 1836 it was incorporated as the town of Kingsbury.
 By the 1880s, the town had a store, hotel, church, and two schoolhouses.
 In 1886, the town disbanded, and it reorganized as a plantation in 1887.
 The reorganization as a plantation was validated by the state legislature in 1895.

 Geography

 According to the United States Census Bureau, the plantation has a total area of 44.6 sqmi, of which 44.1 sqmi is land and 0.5 sqmi (1.08%) is water.
 The plantation includes Foss Pond in the north, part of Whetstone Pond in the northeast, and part of Kingsbury Pond in the southwest.
 The 1,532-ft high Foss Mountain is located in the plantation.